DPDK/dpdk/doc/guides/sample_app_ug/netmap_compatibility.rst

 where,

-*   -p INTERFACE is the number of a valid Intel® DPDK port to use.
+*   -p INTERFACE is the number of a valid DPDK port to use.

     If a single -p parameter is given, the interface will send back all the traffic it receives.
     If two -p parameters are given, the two interfaces form a bridge,